dasch-swiss/dsp-tools/README.md

  - install poetry with `curl -sSL https://install.python-poetry.org | python3 -` (for Windows, see
    [https://python-poetry.org/docs/](https://python-poetry.org/docs/))
+ - install the exec plugin with `poetry self add poetry-exec-plugin`
  - execute `poetry install`, which will:
      - create a virtual environment (if there isn't already one)
      - install all dependencies (dev and non-dev) from `poetry.lock`.
 If `poetry.lock` doesn't exist, it installs